Pamadon/oop-apartments/README.md

 How do I know if an object is of a particular class type?
 Use this conditional:

-`myObject instanceof MyClass` evalautes to either true or false
+`myObject instanceof MyClass` evaluates to either true or false

 #### Starter code